vacp2p/rfc/content/docs/rfcs/53/README.md

 - **Perfect Forward Secrecy** is a feature of specific key-agreement protocols which provide assurances that session keys will not be compromised even if the private keys of the participants are compromised.
 Specifically, past messages cannot be decrypted by a third-party who manages to get a hold of a private key.

-- **Secret channel** describes a communication channel where Double Ratchet algorithm is in use.
+- **Secret channel** describes a communication channel where a Double Ratchet algorithm is in use.

 ## Design Requirements

 - **Confidentiality**: The adversary should not be able to learn what data is being exchanged between two Status clients.
-- **Authenticity**: The adversary should not be able to cause either endpoint of a Status 1:1 chat to accept data from any third party as though it came from the other endpoint.
+- **Authenticity**: The adversary should not be able to cause either endpoint to accept data from any third party as though it came from the other endpoint.
-- **Forward Secrecy**: The adversary should not be able to learn what data was exchanged between two Status clients if, at some later time, the adversary compromises one or both of the endpoint devices.
+- **Forward Secrecy**: The adversary should not be able to learn what data was exchanged between two clients if, at some later time, the adversary compromises one or both of the endpoints.
-- **Integrity**: The adversary should not be able to cause either endpoint of a Status 1:1 chat to accept data that has been tampered with.
+- **Integrity**: The adversary should not be able to cause either endpoint to accept data that has been tampered with.

 All of these properties are ensured by the use of [Signal's Double Ratchet](https://signal.org/docs/specifications/doubleratchet/)